What is Computer Security..?

 Another method is to send an “IP ping” message (message requiring a response from

-) that appears to come from the victim’s computer.
+other computers) that appears to come from the victim’s computer.
 The message goes

 out to a large number of computers, which all try to respond.
 The victim is flooded with